 Malawi Union of Savings Credit and Cooperatives (MUSCCO)

-Established in 1980, the Malawi Union of Savings and Credit Co-operatives (MUSCCO) is a member-based organisation of Savings and Credit Cooperatives (SACCOs) operating throughout Malawi to promote the sustainable growth and development of financial cooperatives and their members through cost-effective inclusive programming, and technical, financial, and banking services support.
-With 36 staff members (including ten women), MUSCCO is a national democratically-controlled apex organization of 40 SACCOs affiliated with MUSCCO with a total membership of over 170,000.
+Established in 1980, the Malawi Union of Savings and Credit Cooperatives (MUSCCO) is a member-based organisation of Savings and Credit Cooperatives (SACCOs) operating throughout Malawi to promote the sustainable growth and development of financial cooperatives and their members through cost-effective inclusive programming, and technical, financial, and banking services support.
+With 36 staff members (including ten women), MUSCCO is a national democratically-controlled apex organisation of 40 SACCOs affiliated with MUSCCO with a total membership of over 170,000.
 MUSCCO is also a member of the World Council of Credit Unions.

 The MUSCCO governance structure has a thirteen-member board of directors mandated to spearhead the strategic direction of the SACCO.
-The board meets annually and members have a one-year tenure of office.
+The board meets annually, and members have a one-year tenure of office.
 CEO Mr Fumbani Nyangulu directly manages a team of seven senior and middle managers.

 Contact: Website